|

 Work Smarter/Harder

 I currently have over $66,000 worth of debt.
-This time I don’t have a deadline of when I want to pay it off either.
-I don’t want to say October 17th, 2021 because I will be pissed if it doesn’t happen.
-I do have a goal though.
+This time I don’t have a deadline for when I want to pay it off either.
+I don’t want to say October 17th, 2021, because I will be pissed if it doesn’t happen.
+I do have a goal, though.
 It’s one of two goals that I’m setting for 2019.
 The goal is to pay off at least $20,000 worth of debt by December 31st, 2019.
 I can do this.
 That’s $1666 per month starting January.
 My mindset is a lot different now than it was in 2015.
 With my side hustles and job income both increasing, this will happen.

 Drink More Water

 The average human body is 60% water.
 It’s very important to drink water.
 You feel better when you drink it.
-You’re more alert and you have more energy.
+You’re more alert, and you have more energy.

 Take Calculated Risks